Getting Ready to Prepare Your Tax Return

 This form is used to report:

-If you received this type of income, the 1042-S will be mailed to you by March 15, 2021.
-If you have access to the FNIS system, your 1042-S form will be available to download on FNIS (Foreign National Information System).
-If you are unable to access your 1042-S electronically or did not receive it by by mail, please contact sharedservices@yale.edu (or call 203-432-5394) and include the following information for a copy of your 1042-S:
+If you received this type of income from Yale, the 1042-S will be mailed to you by end of the second week of March.
+If you have access to the Sprintax Calculus system, your 1042-S form will be available to download there.
+If you are unable to access your 1042-S electronically or did not receive it by by mail, please contact askfinance@yale.edu (or call (203) 432-5394) and include the following information for a copy of your 1042-S:

 Yes |